Sydney to Singapore- An unusual flight arrangement in controversial Business seat

 The lack of Wi-Fi is a significant downside in 2024.
 However, I did enjoy the opportunity to be disconnected.
 Nevertheless, I got some work done without the distraction of being pinged with emails.

-Finnair offers a very extensive range of maps which kept this nerd amused.
-More imprptantly there is a video feed from acmersa mounted at the front and also on the belly of the plane!
+Finnair offers a pervasive range of maps, which keeps this nerd amused.
+More importantly, a video feed from A camera is mounted at the front and on the belly of the plane!

 Take Off

-After a long taxi, which gave me more opprotunity for plane spotting we took off on Sydney’s third runway , th North-south runway 34L which is 3.96km long.
+After a long taxi, which gave me more opportunity for plane spotting, we took off on Sydney’s third runway, the North-south Runway 34L, which is 3.96km long.

 Meals: 7/10

-The late afternoon appetizers were a mozzarella and artichoke salad and Korean-style pork belly skewers, both of which were tempting along with a pumpkin and ginger soup.
+The late afternoon appetizers were a mozzarella and artichoke salad and Korean-style pork belly skewers, which were tempting, along with a pumpkin and ginger soup.
 I chose the delicious soup.
-The staff offered me some bread, and I opted for a slice of equally delicious sourdough.
-Although I expected the crew to come around with more bread, unfortunately, my soup was finished, and there was definitely no second round of bread.
+The staff offered me some bread, and I opted for a slice of equally delightful sourdough.
+Although I expected the crew to come around with more bread, unfortunately, my soup was finished, and there was no second round of bread.

 For the main course, the choices were: